 The event was amazing and I was so happy to be part of it, even that work kept me busy this evening.

-Emmy Rossum attended the event as one of the special guest.
+Emmy Rossum attended the event as one of the special guests.
 Most of you probably know her as Laura Chapman from the movie “The Day After Tomorrow”.

 Traveling with kids?
 No problem!
 There is a sound-proof play area especially for children.
 This is great for families with small kids.